AtulRao22/Portfolio/README.md

 npm run dev
 ```
 By default, the Vite application starts on `http://localhost:5173`.
 Make sure the frontend utilizes the local backend:
-* Locally, the contact form falls back to `http://localhost:5000` as the API url.
-* To target a production server, define `VITE_API_URL` inside your frontend configuration.

 ---

 ## 🌟 Spotlight Projects Catalog